It’s the very first one of my yarn reviews and I’m starting with the most bonkers of them all … Banana yarn!

 You won’t find it in your local yarn store, or the big online yarn stores.
 There are a few bigger specialist suppliers of Ethical yarns and lots of smaller sellers on Etsy.
 There are also Indian wholesaler sellers with worldwide postage.
 Here’s a list of everything I can find, with those recommended by me and my pattern testers first marked with **:

 **Worldwide supplier: Victoria Vintage Value, on Amazon UK and Etsy.
-Outstanding yarn quality and softness, gorgeous range of colours, temporarily charging higher postage due to Courier, but hopes it won’t be for long.
+Outstanding yarn quality and softness, a gorgeous range of colours.

 **US – Inspiritchange Yarn (CA based)** Tester recommended

 **UK – Ebay seller, the multi coloured yarn shown in my photos.
 It’s really soft, absolutely beautiful yarn**